wunderkater/Telegram-chat-adder/README.md

 # Cloud adder

 ## Description
-Many tech companies have work chats that new hires must join.
-Spam protection in Telegram does not allow you to immediately add an employee to all chats, throttling is enabled.
-The script automates this process and adds the employee to all work chats.
-It is enough to record work chats in file once, and each new employee can spend time adapting and learning while the script does its work in the background!
+Simplify adding new employees to Telegram work chats so they can spend time adapting and training while the script does its job in the background!

 ## Usage for employer